harshitpaunikar1/retrieval-tool-use-assistant/.github/project-buildup-history.md

 - Task summary: One more pass: went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Cleaner than this morning's version.
+## 2025-08-11 - Day 5: Content outline

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to list the sections, messages, and data that need to appear in the project and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: I wrapped up the day with content outline mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.